crisywini/crisywini/README.md

 ## 🌟 Fun Facts

 - 📚 **Bookworm:** Always reading!
 Feel free to recommend a book or ask me for one!
-  - *Current reads:* The Adventures of Sherlock Holmes, The Martian Chronicles, The Name of the Wind.
+  - *Current reads:* El infinito en un Junco.
 - 🎮 **Gamer:** Currently exploring *The Legend of Zelda: Breath of the Wild*.
 - ⚡ **Other hobbies:** Creating video games, exploring AI, and crafting creative side projects.